TonySac/Ender3NG-Build/software_install-CANBUS.md

 + canbus_uuid: 027a9447a345
 ```

 Assuming everything went according to plan.
-The Mainsail interface should now be accessable without any `mcu` communication errors and via CANbus.
+The Mainsail interface should now be accessible without any `mcu` communication errors and via CANbus.

 # Flash the BTT EBB36 Toolhead Board

 The whole reason I set this up it to use the EBB36 via CANbus.
-Now that needs to be flashed with Klipper and setup as an additional MCU with CANbus communications.
+Now that board needs to be flashed with Klipper and setup as an additional MCU with CANbus communications.

-{: .note }
+{: .notice }
-:pencil: These steps outline how I setup my BTT EBB36 v1.2 board.
+:loudspeaker: These steps outline how I setup my BTT EBB36 v1.2 board.
 They will vary between board models and versions.
 Adjust as needed.

 ## Build & Flash Katapult